M-Sport: Ford Fiesta S2000

-At the beginning of 2009 Ford with M-Sport started work on a S2000 rally version of the new Ford Fiesta.
-The new car, designed by Christian Loriaux, was launched on 18 November 2009 at M-Sport's headquarters.
+At the beginning of 2009 Ford with M-Sport started work on a S2000 rally version of the Ford Fiesta.
+The car, designed by Christian Loriaux, was launched on 18 November 2009 at M-Sport's headquarters.
 The car made its public debut as a course car at the IRC Rally Scotland driven by Matthew Wilson.
 Ford did not run a works entry in the 2010 IRC but M-Sport did its own programme of events with Ford's support both on the technical and financial side.
 M-Sport announced on 8 January 2010 that it was entering the IRC which means that Ford will be a registered manufacturer in the series.
 Works Ford WRC driver Mikko Hirvonen gave the car its first competitive outing on the Monte Carlo Rally leading the event from start to finish.

-A number of private entry were made in the 2010 Super 2000 World Rally Championship.
+A number of private entries were made in the 2010 Super 2000 World Rally Championship.